kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/21 - Maghaven V (9-7-25) 1.md

 		- He tapped his cane on the ground and summoned two women, purple dresses/masks, mages?
 Says all of them are busy slaving away.
 These are his friends who can help, they were here the entire time, invisible.
 		- I asked for 2k upfront, and his assistance.
 He gave us 1.5k upfront.
 We can meet him here afterwards for payment, safehouse up top at the clocktower.
 - We returned to Mayor Sabine's
 	- Rem would prefer to avoid bloodshed.
 Lewis questioned what we're doing.
+Valindra thinks it will solve a lot of problems.
+	- Rem suggested a middle ground - we pursue the dragon, use it to talk to Agnes, if she won't agree to trade the bracer then we proceed with Lucious's plan.